MinnowWare/CdePkg/README.md

 This allows a functional ANSI C prototype to adjust successively to real world driver requirements in the UEFI environment.
 A UEFI SHELL application might be an intermediate step for this process if the target is a DXE or SMM driver.

-In case, external UEFI libraries (created by the EDK build process) are not used in a particular UEFI driver (and therefore the *Library Constructor* process is not needed), a UEFI driver can be translated in the VS2019 build environment, which is much faster than the EDK build process (the driver's binary is not placed in the BIOS image, of course).

-*The creation of syntactically correct sourcecode, using the luxurious auto completion and mouse hover actions also for UEFI specific type definitions, enhances the development process notably.*

 ## Intention
 **CdePkg** is a feasibility study on how to provide a complete *Hosted Environment* (according to ANSI C Specification chapter 5.1.2) including all instrisic functions,